 Addiction usually sets the tone for strained family relationships.
 It might feel uncomfortable to reach out to the people who have been hurt by addiction, but the importance of family support cannot be overstated.

 Drug rehab might feel isolating, at least some of the time.
 That is because you need time to heal, both physically and emotionally.
-According to Psych Central, however, family support plays an important role in long-term recovery.
+Family support plays an important role in long-term recovery.
 When you have reached a point in treatment where it is time to reach out, take that step and grow stronger.

 Learn New Coping Skills